 List of Wheelchair Accessible Vehicles designated for the purposes of section 165 of the Equalities Act 2010

-All taxis that have a plate starting with a '7' are wheelchair accessible, and a list of these vehicles and their operators is available in the downloads section below.
+All taxis that have a plate starting with a '7' are wheelchair accessible, and a list of these vehicles and their operators is provided below.
 To be on this list a vehicle must be capable of carrying some - but not necessarily all - types of occupied wheelchairs.
 Please check with the operator before making a booking.

 - to carry the passenger while in the wheelchair;